sharpsalat/articles/bad-components-to-microservices/bad-components-to-microservices.md

 Conclusion
 ----------

 In conclusion, moving "bad" components into a separate microservice is a viable solution for dealing with it in your backend application.
-This approach allows you to keep your application up to date while still maintaining such components.
-However, it's important to carefully evaluate whether this solution will work for you and consider any potential drawbacks or limitations before proceeding.
-And for my point of view, this is one of the justified applications of microservices.
+This allows you to keep your application up to date while still maintaining such components.
+However, it's important to evaluate whether this solution will work for you and consider any potential drawbacks or limitations before proceeding.
+And for my point of view, this is one of the justified applications of microservices, at least as a temporary solution.